 See Sinnaps annual Project Management study in PDF

 Results from the survey conducted with over 500 sector professionals around the world

 Let us consider some of the fundamental steps in product portfolio planning and how you can consolidate your efforts to develop effective strategies to link all the steps necessary to execute effective product management across multiple products with clear visibility to analyse decisions and implement solutions with clarity and objectivity.

 - Identify business vision and goals: The goal as well as vision of a company is a pointer towards what they want to achieve.
 When you know this, then you can develop plans based on success metrices that generally fall in line with the company’s direction

 - Prioritize key initiatives: Most organisations often have more than one initiative, all which support the company’s goals and objectives and therefore would require some work and effort to optimize.
 However, among these ideas, there will be those that will have a greater impact on the organization than the others.
 Thus, it is necessary to identify these initiatives and rank them accordingly.
-In this regard, it is best to work with a software which clearly displays your critical path, enabling you identify tasks, their predecessors and generally prioritize better.
+In this regard, it is best to work with an agile software which clearly displays your critical path, enabling you identify tasks, their predecessors and generally prioritize better.

 - Tailor work efforts in line with strategic initiatives: Having defined each initiative, the next logical step would be to create product releases which fulfil the ideas as portrayed by the strategic initiatives